curiousdev-io/blog.curiousdev.io/blog/2025-11-14-serverless-containers-part-3.md

 ## Why Bother Building Your Own AWS Lambda Container Image?

-Why might we want to go this route when AWS already provides language-specific and OS-only images?
+Look, AWS already gives us language-specific and OS-only images.
+So why would you want to roll your own?

-Control.
+One word: **Control**.

-You may be a seasoned container developer who knows all the ins-and-outs of a Dockerfile and have optimized your workflow to quickly and reliably build containerized applications.
-Such control means you have the ability to specify what goes into and what stays out of your container image.
-There are two potential benefits - container size and security.
+Maybe you're a container ninja who's spent years perfecting your Dockerfile game.
+Or maybe your security team has _very specific ideas_ (read: requirements) about what belongs in a container image and what doesn't.
+There are two potential benefits to using custom images - container size and security.

 Your container size influences your function initialization time (i.e. cold start).
-You'll find a correlation between the number of bits and bytes the AWS Lambda service needs to shuffle around the length of your cold start.
+You'll find a correlation between the number of bits and bytes the AWS Lambda service needs to shuffle around and the length of your cold start.
 By taking control of your container image you can exclude things that aren't necessary to run your function.
 You likely won't need a full-blown operating system - why package your image like you'll need one?
 You can be surgical and **only** include what your function needs to run.
 You may also have an employer who has opinions (ok...requirements) about what should be included in and excluded from container images.
 You can reuse these images in AWS Lambda.

 The second potential benefit worth exploring is your security exposure.
 Remember - every package you include in an image is an potential attack vector.
 You have full control of what is included when packaging your own images.
 You can base container images that are designed to be minimal.
 [Chainguard](https://www.chainguard.dev/) follows the principle of distroless and has a number of container images available.
 [Google](https://github.com/GoogleContainerTools/distroless) also has a number of distroless container images.